Research

 This research was carried out by a research group led by Kunihiro Ogawa and Mitsutaka Isobe at the National Institute for Fusion Science, in collaboration with Dr. Shota Sugiyama at the National Institutes for Quantum Science and Technology, Dr. D. A. Spong at Oak Ridge National Laboratory in the United States, and Dr. J. Jo at the Korea Institute of Fusion Energy.

-The results of this research were published in Plasma Physics and Controlled Fusion on April 28, 2021.
+The results of this research were published on April 28, 2021 in Plasma Physics and Controlled Fusion, an international journal on plasma physics.

 Publication